 Skip to Content

-Why Do My Legs Fall Asleep When I’m on the Toilet?
+Why Do My Legs Fall Asleep When I’m On The Toilet?

 Why do my legs fall asleep on the toilet?